 Take a Mindful Walk

-Busy people who aren’t into meditation can still get many of the benefits by taking a walk.
+Busy people who aren’t into meditation can still get many of the benefits simply by taking a walk.
 There’s fresh air, excellent exercise benefits, and even good people watching if you live in the city.
 And you don’t need quiet to enjoy the benefits of walking meditation.

 Have a Dance Party